 Event marketing: Businesses and marketers can hyper-target and market their products or services to consumers attending a specific event at a specific time.
 Targeting can be customized and set up for single or multiple event locations.
 Once audiences are acquired, they can be retargeted for later promotions.
 For example, a sporting franchise can target fans attending a game with special merchandise offers available at that very moment during the game.
 Alternatively, a nearby restaurant can target promotions to moviegoers to try to lure them after the movie with a real-time promotion.

-Customer loyalty: Geofencing advertising can be used to target consumers who have previously visited your business location.
-Exclusive promotions and messages can be sent to consumers who have expressed interest in your business by visiting your location in the past.
+Customer loyalty: Geofencing advertising can be used to target and send exclusive promotions and messages to consumers who have expressed interest in your business by visiting your location in the past.
 Even if they have not purchased an item, the likelihood of converting them increases, considering they’ve already shown interest in your product or service.
 It also keeps your business at the top of consumers’ minds and strengthens loyalty.
 Consumers can also be targeted at a later date with new product launches, seasonal products, special offers, or events.
 This makes geofencing a powerful tool for any business with a brick-and-mortar location.

 As you can see, there are many different use cases for geofencing marketing.
 Check out our case studies for more campaign-specific use cases!